verrazzano/docs/content/en/docs/setup/install/mc-install/verify-install.md

 2. Verify that the managed cluster is successfully registered with Rancher.
    When you perform the registration steps, Verrazzano also registers the managed cluster with Rancher.
-   View the Rancher UI on the admin cluster.
+   View the Rancher console on the admin cluster.
 If the registration with Rancher was successful, then your cluster will be listed in Rancher's list of clusters, and will be in `Active` state.
-You can find the Rancher UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access#the-rancher-console" >}}).
+You can find the Rancher console URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access#the-rancher-console" >}}).

 ## Verify that managed cluster metrics are being collected